10 Best Minnesota Travel Guide Books Every Day Tripper Needs

 Day Trips from the Twin Cities by Lisa Meyers

 This is the book that got it all started for me.
 The author sends you to all different regions of Minnesota and into Wisconsin.
-Each of her trips gives you details on the location and what are the not to miss things to see.
+Each of her trips gives you details on the location and what are the not-to-miss things to see.

-The book isn’t limited to the Day Trip either.
+The book isn’t limited to the day trip either.
 They provide great recommendations day by day to keep you busy all weekend long.

 Minnesota Curiosities by Russ Ringsack and Debbie Remick